techidaily/site-win11-tips/source/_posts/master-the-art-of-task-tracking-in-project-management.md

 **Ctrl + Alt + M:** This will enable the manual schedule feature for any selected tasks, which requires users to manually update the schedule.

- If you like using your keyboard to get around your productivity suite, check out[what KeyTips in Microsoft Office are and what they do](https://www.makeuseof.com/keytips-microsoft-office-how-to-use/) .
+ If you like using your keyboard to get around your productivity suite, check out [what KeyTips in Microsoft Office are and what they do](https://www.makeuseof.com/keytips-microsoft-office-how-to-use/) .

 ## Overview of All the Microsoft Project Shortcuts